TaoYang-code/HyBridgeSeg-A-Hybrid-Semantic-Segmentation-Framework-for-Reinforced-Concrete-Bridge-Point-Clouds/README.md

 # HyBridgeSeg: A Hybrid Semantic Segmentation Framework for Reinforced Concrete Bridge Point Clouds

-This repository contains a cleaned release version of the bridge point-cloud segmentation pipeline.
+This repository contains a cleaned release version of the bridge point-cloud segmentation pipeline.A subset of the synthetic bridge point-cloud dataset will be released soon.

 The project is organized around one main entrypoint: